Pacific Records

-Pacific Records is a San Diego, California based music label founded in 2003 as an independent record label and music publisher.
+Pacific Records is an American, San Diego, California–based music label founded in 2003 as an independent record label and music publisher.
 Amongst the labels releases are albums by O-Town, Slack Key Ohana and the Guitar Legends television special soundtracks.
-Helmed by CEO Brian Witkin, a San Diego-based entertainment attorney, the seeds of Pacific Records were planted in 1999, with the opening of Real2Reel Records, at first in his parent's home before relocating in November 2004 to a shop located inside all-ages music venue "The Epicentre" in San Diego's Mira Mesa neighborhood.
+Helmed by CEO Brian Witkin, a San Diego–based entertainment attorney, the seeds of Pacific Records were planted in 1999, with the opening of Real2Reel Records, at first in his parents' home before relocating in November 2004 to a shop located inside all-ages music venue "The Epicentre" in San Diego's Mira Mesa neighborhood.
 The shop initially began releasing music under the Real2Reel name, but soon changed to Pacific Records.
 While the shop closed in June 2007, Pacific Records continued as a label.
 Witkin signed both local and national talent from the beginning, including San Diego's Get Back Loretta and Virginia based, Life's Only Lesson.
 A short time after, the imprint was acquired by Wingnut Media Group, Inc, based in Del Mar, California, soon transferred to Georgi Entertainment, LLC.
 In 2009 Witkin purchased the company back under the holding company New Pacific Group, currently, Pacific Records, Inc. The label includes in house recording studios, engineering marketing and distribution.

-2010 – 2015
+History

+2010–2015

 In 2014 Pacific Records began booking the VIP Lounge at the then Valley View Casino Center, showcasing their talent roster prior to the mainstage headliners.
 The arrangement has continued through the venue's name change to Pechanga Arena.

-In 2015 Pacific Records produced and released the “San Diego Gulls Anthem,” the official song of the San Diego-based hockey team, San Diego Gulls.
+In 2015 Pacific Records produced and released the “San Diego Gulls Anthem,” the official song of the San Diego–based hockey team, San Diego Gulls.

-2016 -2019
+2016–2019

 In 2017, the label released its first soundtrack, for the film 9/11, starring Charlie Sheen.
-That same year, Pacific Records released the final recording from Motorhead frontman, Lemmy Kilmister, with Chris Declercq, “We Are the Ones.”
+That same year, Pacific Records released the final recording from Motörhead frontman, Lemmy Kilmister, with Chris Declercq, “We Are the Ones.”